 The Fiesta is now one of Ford’s longest-lived nameplates.
 Many of its original rivals are long gone, and while today newer models fill most of the same roles, the fact that Ford has kept the Fiesta name for almost four decades says a great deal about its success in this class.
 Its critical standing has fluctuated over the years and it’s no longer no small as it once was (the recent U.S.-market four-door sedan is about the size of a Mk2 Cortina), but the Fiesta remains one of the benchmarks of the B-segment.

-That might not be a sexy achievement or the sort of thing that gets much recognition from automotive historians, but it is nonetheless a considerable one.
+That might not be a sexy achievement or the sort that gets much recognition from automotive historians, but it is nonetheless a considerable one.
 Entering a new market segment, especially one that requires a heavy investment in new technology, isn’t easy under the best of circumstances.
 Over the years, many companies have fallen on their faces in the attempt, and when the company makes the move reluctantly, the potential for disaster is great.